elastisys/scale.cloudpool/aws/spot/README.md

       from being billed for an additional hour.
 A value of zero is used to specify immediate termination when a scale-down is ordered.
   - ``alerts``: Configuration that describes how to send alerts via email or HTTP(S) webhooks.
+    - ``duplicateSuppression`` (optional): Duration of time to suppress duplicate alerts from being re-sent.
+Two alerts are considered equal if they share topic, message and metadata tags.
     - ``smtp``: a list of email alert senders
       - ``subject``: The subject line to use in sent mails (Subject).
       - ``recipients``: The receiver list (a list of recipient email addresses).